 When we make an offer, we assume your address will be the same when you take up the school place in September.
-If you plan to move house, you must still use your current address on your application.
-As soon as you move house, you must tell us your new address, providing proof of your house move (including evidence of entry to the new address and exit from the old address) as this may mean we have to change the school place offer.
+If you are planning to move house, you must still use your current address on your application.

+As soon as you move house, you must tell us your new address and provide proof of the house move, including evidence you've permanently left the old address and evidence of your the new address.
+We may have to change the school place offered to you.